Boys Don't Cry (The Cure album)

-Boys Don't Cry is The Cure's first compilation album.
-Released in February 1980, this album is composed of several tracks from the band's May 1979 debut album Three Imaginary Boys (which had yet to see a U.S. release) with material from the band's 1978–1979 era.
+Boys Don't Cry is the Cure's first compilation album.
+Released in February 1980, this album is composed of several tracks from the band's May 1979 debut album Three Imaginary Boys (which had yet to see a US release) with material from the band's 1978–1979 era.

+Behind the scenes of these albums, Bill Smith was the mastermind behind the concepts for both covers, while Chris Parry assumed the role of producer for both projects.
+Additionally, Tim Pope played a crucial role in directing the music videos for "Killing an Arab" and "Jumping Someone Else's Train", which were later featured in the 1986 video compilation.
+These behind-the-scenes efforts contributed significantly to the albums' artistic vision.

 Release

 Boys Don't Cry was released on 5 February 1980 by record label Fiction.
 According to AllMusic, the album "[falls] somewhere between [an] official release and compilation", and was released "in hopes of increasing the band's exposure outside of the U.K."

+Early North American pressings of the album used "Jumping Someone Else's Train" as the opening track, pushing the title track down to track 2.

 A new version of the title track was released in April 1986.

+In the majority of CD releases of the album, "Object" was swapped for "So What", while the final scream in "Subway Song" was trimmed and "World War" was left out altogether.

 Reception

 Boys Don't Cry has been generally well received by critics.
 Debra Rae Cohen of Rolling Stone wrote that the album "proves they can transcend their Comp.
 Lit.
 201 (Elementary Angst) scenarios."
 Robert Christgau of The Village Voice called the band's sound "dry post-punk, never pretty but treated with a properly mnemonic pop overlay", and was more reserved in his praise, adding, "I can look over the titles and recall a phrase from all but a few of these 13 songs.
 Intelligent phrases they are, too, yet somehow I find it hard to get really excited about them."

 In 2000, Boys Don't Cry was voted number 775 in Colin Larkin's All Time Top 1000 Albums.
 In 2003, the album was ranked at number 442 on Rolling Stone's list of the 500 greatest albums of all time.
 In a 2012 update of the list, it moved up to number 438.